St3p/OurWedding/content/information/nuevo-vallarta/index.md

     alt="Coatis"
     >}}

-You may be able to find this little guys all over the place, they are usually feed by the hotels and they are some spots where you can easily find them at noon hours.
+You may be able to find this little guys all over the place, they are usually fed by the hotels and there are some spots where you can easily find them at noon.
 Just don't forget to bring them some bread.

 {{< figure
     src="CoatiMap.png"